skip to main content

 We may earn money when you click our links.

-7 Best Halloween TV Episodes for 2023
+TeeVee Treats: 11 Best Halloween TV Episodes and Specials

 TV Halloween episodes and specials herald the arrival of America’s three-headed holiday season, where we get super happy, super spendy, and super hungry before a long, dark winter.

-Buffering can kill your favorite episodes
+Buffering can kill your favorite Halloween TV episodes

 Enter your zip code below to see fast and reliable internet providers in your area.

-7. The Simpsons | “Treehouse of Horror V” (S6, E6)
+The Simpsons, “Treehouse of Horror V” (S6 E6, 1994)

 It’s too bad that “Treehouse of Horror V” wasn’t the sixth Simpsons Halloween episode since it’s also the sixth ep of the sixth season.
 Oh, well—665 is still pretty close to the Holy Number.